vtsynergy/SparkLeBLAST/containers/singularity/README.md

 Use a job scheduler (e.g., SLURM) to allocate a group of nodes.

 ## Start a Spark Cluster
-Select a node from the allocated nodes in previous step to be the master node.
-Provide the master node hostname to the script below
 ```shell script
     mpirun -np <num_nodes> ./start_spark_cluster.sh
 ```